open-telemetry/oteps/text/0156-columnar-encoding.md

 The `batch_id` attribute is a unique identifier for the batch inside the scope of the current stream.
-It is used to uniquely identify the batch in the egress `BatchStatus` stream.
+It is used to uniquely identify the batch in the server message `BatchStatus` stream.
 See the [Batch Id generation](#batch-id-generation) section for more information on the implementation of this identifier.

 The `otlp_arrow_payloads` attribute is a list of `OtlpArrowPayload` messages.
 Each `OtlpArrowPayload` message represents